UNT John S Gossett Memorial High School Tournament

 What will Holden never vote on?

-Arguments that involve the appearance of a debater (shoes theory, formal clothing theory, etc.)
+Arguments that involve the appearance of a debater (shoes theory, formal clothing theory, etc.).

-Arguments that say oppression is good.
+Arguments that say that oppression (in any form) is good.

 Arguments that contradict what was said in CX.